 More importantly, various simplification options available in our system allow researchers to further simplify the tracking graphs.
 For example, filtering the tracking graph by correlation amount allows removal of the least frequent patient progression paths from the tracking graph, making frequent patterns more prominent.
 If an analysis is to be conducted only on longer hospital stays of patients, filtering options available within our system, specifically filtering tracking graphs by the length of a feature track, are useful.
+Furthermore, various patient group based attributes stored along with the patient hierarchy such as mean age and mean heart rate can also be used to filter patient groups.
 Figure 8 illustrates several such simplification results.